Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202409/index.md

 repositories that are searched for easyconfig files.
 On the login nodes, the level of parallelism for parallel build operations is restricted to 16 to not overload the login nodes and as a higher level of parallelism rarely generates much gains.

+**Note that we have put some effort in testing LUMI/23.09 and have rebuild the GPU version of the packages in LUMI/23.09 central stack to as much as possible remove references to ROCm libraries that may cause problems.
+However, we will not invest time in solving problems with older versions for which we already indicated that there would be problems.**

 ## How to get running again?